Miami Hurricanes: Men's and women's tennis

-The University of Miami tennis program has produced several men's and women's players who have gone on to amateur and professional accomplishment, including current Brazilian professional player Monique Albuquerque, Israel team player Maya Tahan, 1960 Wimbledon Singles champion Rod Mandelstam, 1987 Pan American Games Doubles gold medal winner Ronni Reis, 2006-07 NCCA Women's Singles champion Audra Cohen, 1947 Wimbledon Doubles champion Doris Hart, and former professional tennis players Jodi Appelbaum-Steinbauer, Julia Cohen, Gardnar Mulloy, Ed Rubinoff, Michael Russell, Pancho Segura, and Todd Widom.
+The University of Miami tennis program has produced several men's and women's players who have gone on to amateur and professional accomplishment, including current Brazilian professional player Monique Albuquerque, Israel team player Maya Tahan, 1960 Wimbledon Singles champion Rod Mandelstam, 1987 Pan American Games Doubles gold medal winner Ronni Reis, 2006–07 NCCA Women's singles champion Audra Cohen, 1947 Wimbledon Doubles champion Doris Hart, and former professional tennis players Jodi Appelbaum-Steinbauer, Julia Cohen, Gardnar Mulloy, Ed Rubinoff, Michael Russell, Pancho Segura, and Todd Widom.

 As of 2009, Kevin Ludwig was the head coach, and there were nine men and seven women on the tennis team.
-The men's team is coached by Mario Rincon, and women's team by Paige Yaroshuk-Tews.
+The men's team is coached by Mario Rincón, and women's team by Paige Yaroshuk-Tews.

 Women's golf

-The University of Miami's women's golf team has won the national golf championships five times (in 1970, 1972, 1977, 1978 and 1984).
+The University of Miami's women's golf team has won the national golf championships five times, in 1970, 1972, 1977, 1978, and 1984.
 In 1959, 1965, 1972 and 1977, Judy Street, Roberta Albers, Ann Laughlin and Cathy Morse, respectively, won the women's intercollegiate individual golf championship, held by the Division of Girls' and Women's Sports from 1972 that was succeeded by the current NCAA women's golf championship.

 The team plays its home golf matches at Deering Bay Yacht and Country Club in Coral Gables.